binary-weaver/azure-database-migration20/README.md

 -  Provisioned a new Windows Virtual Machine to replicate the production environment and subsequently restored the database backup into this new "sandbox".
 -  Automated weekly backups by utilising SQL Server Management Studio to establish a Management Plan, ensuring consisten protection for evolving work and simple recovery of the development environment if required.

+## Milestone 5: Disaster Recovery Simulation

+- Replicated a scenario where data integrity is compromised by deliberately removing data from the production database using Azure Data Studio on the production virtual machine.
+- Restored production database utilizing Azure SQL Database Backup.
+- Verified database was brought to a state just prior to the simulated disaster using Azure Data Studio to ensure all critical data was intact and functional.
+- Deleted the database that suffered data loss through the Azure portal.

+## Milestone 6: Geo Replication and Failover

+- Created a synchronised replica of my primary production database that resides on a separate SQL server located in a distant secondary geographical region.
+- Created a failover group on the primary SQL server within the Azure SQL Dashboard.
+- Orchestrated a planned failover to the secondary region.
+- Connected to the failover database in Azure Data Studio to verify its availability and data consistency.
+- Performed failback to the original primary region.